ngds/ADEPT_frontend/README.md

 ## Forms

 ### User Registration Form
-Given the unique security requirements of ADEPT, there will need to be some vetting of users.
-The basic information we expect to be included in a registration form is given below in SQL format.
+Given the unique security requirements of ADEPT, there is some vetting of users.
+The basic information in the registration form is given below in SQL format.

 ````SQL